ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 ## Downloading the Basic sample
 You can download the Basic blockchain contract sample from the [IBM Blockchain contracts](https://github.com/ibm-watson-iot/blockchain-samples/tree/master/simple_contract_hyperledger) repository on GitHub.
 The Basic contract is also deployed by default in the sample IBM Blockchain environment that you can deploy on Bluemix.

-## Creating the base contract source file
+## Creating the base contract

-The first step is to create the foundational Go (.go) source file for your contract by using an editor of your choice.
-You can then use the base .go file to map your own use cases into deployable chain code.
+The first step is to create the base source file for your contract, and then you can map your own use cases into deployable chain code.

 To create a simple contract to create, read, update and delete asset data, you will need to use the following following methods: